What to Do If You See a Black Bear

 Average Weight: 250 to 350 pounds (adult male); 120 to 180 pounds (adult female)

-Black bear tracks are easy to distinguish from other animals, because the hind feet are larger than the front feet, and the tracks will be much larger than any other wildlife track found in Illinois.
-The tracks of the hind feet are approximately 3.5 to 4 inches wide and 7 inches long, while tracks from the front feet measure approximately 3 to 4 inches across and 4 inches long.
-Black bears have five toes on each foot, each with a curved, 1.25 inch, non-retractable claw.
+Black bear tracks are easy to distinguish from those of other animals because the hind feet are larger than the front feet and the tracks are much larger than any other wildlife tracks found in Illinois.
+The tracks of the hind feet are approximately 3½ to 4 inches wide and 7 inches long, while tracks from the front feet measure approximately 3 to 4 inches across and 4 inches long.
+Black bears have five toes on each foot, each with a curved, 1¼ inch, nonretractable claw.

 Animals Mistaken for Bears

 Black bears, once common in Illinois, were eliminated from the state by 1870.
 Black bears have been protected by the Illinois Wildlife Code since 2015.
 Black bears may not be hunted, killed, or harassed unless there is an imminent threat to person or property.
 If you feel you or your property is being threatened by a black bear, contact the Illinois Department of Natural Resources (IDNR) to learn about options available to address potential threats.
 The IDNR may issue a nuisance animal permit and assist you with control measures.

-There are currently no known resident populations of black bear in Illinois, but the potential exists for individuals from existing populations in Missouri and Wisconsin to travel into the state.
+There are currently no resident populations of black bear in Illinois, but the potential exists for individuals from existing populations in Missouri and Wisconsin to travel into the state.
 To date there have been five bears confirmed in Illinois in the past few years.

 In 2008, a black bear was sighted multiple times moving through Bureau County.
 On February 3, 2009, officers from the Illinois Conservation Police, along with the assistance of a wildlife expert from the Quad Cities, captured the black bear, which was then transported to a USDA licensed facility in southern Illinois.
 The male bear weighed approximately 200 pounds and was in good health at the time of capture.
 The origin of the bear is unknown, but based on its condition at capture, biologists suspect the bear had been in human care prior to its release or escape.